"You don't get to choose what happens to you in this life, but you do get to choose how you respond, and that makes all the difference in the world"

 How do I start?

 To help you get the best start possible, UCC provides a free orientation to help you build skills, set goals, and determine the best classes for you.
-GED orientations are offered at the Woolley Center in Roseburg, UCC's South County Center in Tri City, and on the main campus of UCC.
+GED orientations are offered at the Woolley Center in Roseburg, UCC's South County Campus in Tri City, and on the main campus of UCC.

 Sign up for Orientation!